Calcium, Hypercalcemia, Hypocalcemia, and the Parathyroid Glands

-Complications of hypocalcemia include heart, kidney or teeth problems, the development of cataracts.
+Complications of hypocalcemia include heart, kidney, or teeth problems, and the development of cataracts.
 If someone experiences hypocalcemia for a long time, calcium may be deposited in the basal ganglia of the brain.

 Treatment of Hypocalcemia

-Calcium and vitamin D supplements in appropriate doses are usually prescribed for hypocalcemia caused by hypoparathyroidism.
-Doctors may also prescribe other medications to raise the blood calcium level.
+Calcium and vitamin D supplements in appropriate doses are often prescribed for hypocalcemia caused by hypoparathyroidism.
+Doctors may also prescribe specific medications to raise the blood calcium level.
 In addition, a diet that is high in calcium and low in phosphorus may be recommended.

 © 2012 Linda Crampton